 EXECUTIVE SUMMARY

-This deliverable provides a high-level description of the Grid service management best practices currently adopted in EGI operations following the ITIL structure of service management stages and processes: Service Strategy, Service Design, Service Transition, Service Operation and Continual Service Improvement.
+This deliverable provides a high-level description of the Grid service management best practices currently adopted in EGI operations following the ITIL service lifecycle covering the following phases / perspectives: Service Strategy, Service Design, Service Transition, Service Operation and Continual Service Improvement.

 The full operations service catalogue is also defined in this document.
 EGI operational services are categorized into four Service Units: Infrastructure and Tools, Grid Services, Support, and Operations and Coordination.
 Each Service Unit is delivered by a combination of various providers: Resource Centres, Resource infrastructure Providers and EGI.eu, and it provides Local Services (from Resource Centres and Resource infrastructure Providers) and Global Services (from EGI.eu).